 Three years ago, I shared Allan Savory’s Ted talk about Sustainable Grazing.
-It was a novel idea at the time.
+It was a novel idea.
 But not anymore.

-Allan Savory’s observations are the basis for mob grazing which is now being promoted by Agriculture researchers, extension agencies and state governments, as a way to increase the production, health and well-being of the cattle industry, while healing the land.
+Allan Savory’s observations are the basis for mob grazing.
+And is being promoted by agriculture researchers, extension agencies and state governments.
+It’s proven to increase the production, health and well-being for the cattle industry.
+And it heals the land.

-And that’s no surprise as both mob grazing and natural beekeeping use the same foundational approach.
-They let nature teach them.
-And then they manage their stock to work with nature.
+And that’s no surprise, as both mob grazing and natural beekeeping use the same approach.
+Both learn what works best naturally.
+And then mirror those processes in their management.

 Everyone benefits, the environment, the stock, the beekeeper/herdsman, and ultimately the consumer.